joseanher81/legend-of-ironhack-game/README.md

 ![controls](https://user-images.githubusercontent.com/23436377/71297565-4c3ddf80-2384-11ea-9a83-9a238bde6577.png)

-Use arrow buttons for direction and Space for fire
+Use arrow buttons for direction and Space for Fire

-You also may press **"R"** but it's up to you.
+You may also press **"R"** but it's up to you.

 ## The Characters